petard/RideRecharge/README.md

 ## Compatibility
 * The project requires iOS 16 or higher
-* Support are Volvo SPA models running the Sensus infotainment (model year 2015-2022).
+* Supports Volvo SPA models running the Sensus infotainment (model year 2015-2022).
 SPA models with Android Automotive infotainment (AAOS) are not supported as they require a different Volvo API.

 ## Notes
 ### Charging locations